jerryhgladinet/docs/admin/source/chapter03.rst

 ``Cluster Manager`` > ``Cluster Settings`` > ``Application Manager``

 You can also configure Web Apps under ‘Application Manager’ tab in Cluster Settings.
 This will enable the users to edit documents using the web apps.
-The applications here only applies to web portal based editing.
+The applications here only apply to web portal based editing.

 .. figure:: _static/image_s4_8_110.png
     :align: center